How to Determine Proper Position Size When Trading – Any Trade, Any Market

 Proper Position Sizing Strategy – Final Word

-This three-step method gives you the ideal position size for any market and any trade.
+The three-step method gives you the ideal position size for any market and any trade.
 When day trading you’ll need to quickly calculate your position size as you spot trades.
 Planning ahead will help in this regard, as discussed in How to Day Trade Forex in 2 Hours or Less.
-With a bit of practice, even when making trades on the fly, you should be able nail the position size on your day trades every time.
-If swing trading, you have much more time, so there’s no excuse for taking the wrong position size.
+With a bit of practice, even when making trades on the fly, you should be able to nail the position size on your day trades every time.
+If swing trading, you have more time, so there’s no excuse for taking the wrong position size.